Skip to main content

 Our role

 Feedlot permits authorize construction and operation of an animal feedlot facility in accordance with permit requirements to protect our lakes, rivers, streams, wetlands, and groundwater.
 Those permits are designed to protect human health and the environment and follow current state and federal laws and regulations.
 The MPCA ensures that the public and all stakeholders have the opportunity to learn about, understand, and provide feedback on the permits it issues.
+The project will also require a water appropriation from the Minnesota Department of Natural Resources that will manage groundwater for the project sustainably.

 In February 2026, the MPCA released both the EAW and a draft feedlot permit for Riverview LLP’s proposed expansion of its West River Dairy facility.